shubh-564738/Docsify/README.md

 # Docsify
 **What is Docsify?**

-Docsify is an open-source, simple, and lightweight documentation generator.
+Docsify is an open-source, simple, and lightweight documentation generator utilizing Markdown files to create customizable websites,ideal for technical documentation,project wikis, and knowledge bases.

 <br>
 <br>